 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were in line with local and national averages.
+Results were in line with local and national averages; however they had dropped from the previously published survey in January 2017.
 For example:

-- 89% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 78% and the national average of 86%. - 86% of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 73% and the national average of 82%. - 80% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 80% and the national average of 85%.
+- 81% (compared to 89% previously) of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 72% and the national average of 82%. - 81% (compared to 86% previously) of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 72% and the national average of 82%. - 80% (same as previously) of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 78% and the national average of 85%.